weni-ai/discord-proxy-flows/readme.md

 - `DISCORD_PROXY_BOT_TOKEN`: The authentication token of the Discord bot.
 Obtain the bot token from the Discord developer control panel.

-- `DISCORD_PROXY_FLOWS_URL`: The URL of FLows that the application needs to access.
+- `DISCORD_PROXY_FLOWS_URL`: The URL of Flows that the application needs to access.
 Make sure to provide a valid URL.

-- `DISCORD_PROXY_CHANNEL_UUID`: The UUID of the Discord channel in FLows.
+- `DISCORD_PROXY_CHANNEL_UUID`: The UUID of the Discord channel in Flows.

 Make sure to set these environment variables before running the application.